 These common areas are owned by the HOA itself.
 Usually, they own the title deed, but similar to a Condominium Association, the HOA is responsible for the maintenance and upkeep of the common areas.

 Homeowners’ Associations are generally responsible for everything that affects the community as a whole, most specifically the exterior appearance of the community.

 Regulations can manage everything from open house signs, exterior property maintenance, colors you may paint your property, and plants you may use in your garden to what your mailbox looks like, your fencing, and even curtains.

 While to many international buyers these restrictions may seem incredibly over-bearing, their purpose is to ensure that the look and feel of the community are maintained and there are myriad benefits to having an HOA manage your community.
-Specifically, they ensure that property prices are maintained, and no property can be ‘letting down the neighborhood’.
+Specifically, they ensure that home prices are maintained, and no building can be “letting down the neighborhood.”

 Gated communities are a particularly American phenomenon.
 They are enclaves of homes—often developed all at the same time with an identical or very similar feel—which has some kind of security or entrance that separates them from the wider community.

 Gated communities are prized for the security they offer residents, as well as their feeling of community.
 Often these communities are created around golf courses, so a shared interest brings residents together with other like-minded individuals.
 They are almost always managed by an HOA.